 Data collection for this reference period: January 16, 2017 to July 15, 2017

 Data are collected directly from survey respondents and derived from other Statistics Canada surveys.

-Questions were administered in Computer Assisted Telephone Interviews (CATI) and Computer Assisted Personal Interviews (CAPI).
-In most regions, CATI was used for individuals for whom there was a telephone number on the sample file.
-CAPI was used for individuals who did not have a telephone number or who could not be contacted by telephone even when a number was available.
-In the territories, the northern parts of many provinces and some Inuit communities, there were often very few telephone numbers available.
-In these cases, personal interviews were conducted.
+Questions are administered using Computer Assisted Telephone Interviews (CATI) and Computer Assisted Personal Interviews (CAPI).
+In most regions, CATI is used for individuals for whom there was a telephone number on the sample file.
+CAPI will be used for individuals who did not have a telephone number or who could not be contacted by telephone even when a number was available.
+In the territories, the northern parts of many provinces and some Inuit communities, there are often very few telephone numbers available.
+In these cases, personal interviews are conducted.

-Respondents were interviewed in the official language of their choice.
-For Inuit regions, the questionnaire was translated as a paper copy into Inuktitut (Baffin dialect) and an Inuktitut audio recording of the questionnaire was made to assist interviewers with potential language barriers in the field.
+Respondents will be interviewed in the official language of their choice.
+For Inuit regions, the questionnaire was translated into Inuktitut and Inuinnaqtun.
+These versions are available as HTML files in the CAPI and CATI applications to assist interviewers with potential language barriers in the field.

-The time required to complete the survey varied from person to person, however, on average the survey took about 40 minutes to complete.
+The time required to complete the survey varies from person to person.
+The survey may take up to an hour to finish.

-Proxy reporting was used for most children aged 6 to 14 years, nearly half of youth aged 15 to 17 years and for adults in certain specific situations (for example when the selected adult was not able to answer for health related reasons, due to a language barrier, or because the selected respondent was going to be away from home for the duration of the survey.)
+Proxy reporting is acceptable in some circumstances (for example, when the respondent is unable to answer for health related reasons, due to a language barrier, or because the selected respondent is going to be away from home for the duration of the survey.)
 Any member of the household over the age of 18 can act as a proxy for the selected respondent and answer the survey for them.

 View the Questionnaire(s) and reporting guide(s) .